-The emergence of digital technologies and learning on the open web has created unique opportunities in higher education as well as a new set of policy-related challenges and considerations for teaching and learning.
+The use of digital and open technologies, tools and platforms for teaching and learning has created unique opportunities in higher education as well as policy-related challenges, especially since March 2020.